irfanbaysal/Advanced-Scroll-Rect/README.md

 # Advanced-Scroll-Rect
 - A solution for mobile input that supports multi touching.
+- It fixes scroll rect teleportation glitch while multi touching conditions.
-It is derived from Unity's ScrollRect component.
+- It is derived from Unity's ScrollRect component.
 - It uses default scroll rect implementations for Desktop.
 ```c#
 ImprovedScrollRect : ScrollRect